 Right now, one of the best ways to handle it is chemical treatment to convert the arsenic into a less toxic form.
 However, that's very expensive.
 In nations like the US, this kind of water treatment is feasible, and many members of the population can be kept safe.
 In developing countries, however, it's not practical, efficient, and feasible, which means that many people are drinking from contaminated wells because they have no other choice, and it's impossible to provide them with a clean source of drinking water.

 The researchers wanted to figure out a way to cheaply, efficiently, and easily convert arsenic in drinking water.
 That required working under a number of constraints: they needed technology that was cheap and easy to reproduce and distribute, and also easy to use and maintain.
 No costly components, no complex parts to maintain, no difficult steps for people to follow.
-You don't even need an Atlanta handyman to keep a bacterial water filter in order!
+You don't even need a handyman to keep a bacterial water filter in order!

 They found bacteria that thrived in arsenic-rich environments and converted the arsenic along the way, except for one small problem: the bacteria needed carbon, and they couldn't get enough from the environment of contaminated groundwater on its own.
 So the researchers came up with the idea of also cultivating an algae slime.
 The algae would produce the needed carbon for the bacteria, creating a symbiotic relationship and a water filter that would effectively maintain itself at no cost; once the arsenic is converted, it can be absorbed and removed safely from the water.